 Mintus makes it possible to invest in multi-million dollar artworks from artists such as Andy Warhol and George Condo for a fraction of their overall value, with a minimum investment of $3k.

-The Art Market has outperformed the S&P 500 by 240% since 1986.
+The art market has outperformed the S&P 500 by 240% since 1986, making it a strong, diversified investment opportunity.
 Over 3-year investment periods, contemporary art has recorded losses in only 4% of cases.

 How you make money

 Mintus aims to hold each artwork between 2-7 years and sell once they believe it has reached optimal value.
 Once an artwork is sold, Mintus distributes the profits to investors, minus fees.
 Alternatively, investors can sell their shares on the ‘Mintus Secondary Market’ once per year.

 Mintus aligns itself with investor interest by only taking fees from the profits generated when an artwork is sold.
 This includes a 1% management fee and a 20% performance fee.